zboris12/zgapdfsigner/README.md

 # ZgaPdfSigner
 A javascript tool to sign a pdf or set protection of a pdf in web browser.
-And it also can be used in Google Apps Script.
+And it also can be used in Google Apps Script and nodejs.

 PS: __ZGA__ is the abbreviation of my father's name.
 And I use this name to hope the merits from this application will be dedicated to my parents.